 Similar to virtual tailoring, inclusion technology allows shoppers to see a wider variety of sizes and skin tones of clothing models to reflect the buyer’s own appearance.
 As Kayla Marci, market analyst at Retail and Fashion Technology told Retail Dive, “67% of American women are a size 14 and have a need for fashion products regardless of size.”

-It is safe to conclude that we are in the midst of a transformation in the fashion industry as it is being groomed in real time, especially with past results that only help and encourage a growing clothing brand.
+It is safe to conclude that we are in the midst of a transformation in the Fashion Pattern Software industry as it is being groomed in real time, especially with past results that only help and encourage a growing clothing brand.
 Even though the industry had a difficult year in 2020, it has bounced back and embraced all the changes it had long avoided. iDesigniBuy’s 3D apparel design software is designed to help brands take full advantage of digital technology and thrive in the industry.
 Customization has an integrated digitizing function that allows buyers to visualize the product in 3D and make the smallest changes.
 The tool is an armor to survive in the realities of everyday life through fashion and personalization through digital technology.
 Last year certainly tested that theory, but the combination of technology and fashion will no doubt keep the industry in the headlines for years to come.